patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 to get the tests to pass (they will show an "ok" result), one by one.

 To test your code, execute the **run_tests.py** file, which will output the results of the unit tests.
 You can use an IDE to run the code or just run it from command line.
-For example, if you use Pycharm, you'll just need to have the Python interpreter correctly set up and then run the **run_tests.py** (for example, by selecting it and then pressing Ctrl+Shift+F10, or just the Run button).
-In case you'd like to use the terminal, you'll first need to temporarily set the PYTHONPATH variable to the project folder: change directory ("CD") to the root project folder (e.g.: if you downloaded the project into C:/myusername/project that will be the folder you'll need to CD into) and then run the following command:
+For example, if Pycharm is used, you'll just need to have the Python interpreter correctly set up and then run the **run_tests.py** (for example, by selecting it and then pressing Ctrl+Shift+F10, or just using the Run button).
+In case you'd like to execute everyting in a command line, you'll first need to set the PYTHONPATH environment variable to the project folder.
+If you don't want to do it permanently, it can be set temporarily, just for the current session, and it will need to be done each time a terminal is opened: open terminal, change directory ("CD") to the root project folder (e.g.: if the project was downloaded into C:/myusername/project that will be the folder you'll need to CD into) and then run the following command:

 `export PYTHONPATH="$PWD"` if you're on Linux/Mac, or

 `set PYTHONPATH=%cd%` if you're on Windows

-Next, run **run_tests.py** using command:
+Next, run **run_tests.py** using:

 `python ENG/run_tests.py` (might need to replace "python" with "python3", depending on your installation).

-Since the
-PYTHONPATH environment variable has been set as a temporary variable for the current session, you'll need to set it again every time you open a new terminal (alternatively, you could set PYTHONPATH as a persistent environment variable pointing to the project folder).

 If you want to skip a test category from executing, comment out (using a leading #) the related line in the **run_tests.py** file.
 The line that needs to be commented will look like this:
-`suite.addTests(loader.loadTestsFromModule(tests.file_to_skip))`.
+`suite.addTests(loader.loadTestsFromModule(category_to_skip))`.

 The **ENG** folder also contains a file called [**proposed_solutions.md**](/ENG/proposed_solutions.md) which includes code that might be a solution for each one of the exercises.
 This doesn't imply those are the only or even the most